Notable People

 That early success also explains why the setbacks hit so hard.
 Expectations arrive quickly when someone peaks that young.

-Her first Olympics ended before it really began
+Her first Olympics ended before it fully began

 The most important turning point in Gold's career may be the result that never happened.